 The History of St. Mary’s

-The origins of St. Mary’s go back to the days of the Knights Templar when five acres of land in the downland village of Bramber were given to them by the widow of Philip de Braose, following his death in 1125.
-The present building was constructed in about 1470 by William of Waynflete, Bishop of Winchester and founder of Magdalen College, Oxford, as an inn for pilgrims on their way to the tomb of St. Thomas of Canterbury.
+The origins of St. Mary’s go back to the 12th century, and the days of the Knights Templar, when five acres of land in the downland village of Bramber were given to them by the widow of Philip de Braose, following his death in 1125.
+The present building was constructed c1470 by William of Waynflete, Bishop of Winchester and founder of Magdalen College, Oxford, as an inn for pilgrims on their way to the tomb of St. Thomas of Canterbury.

 Through the centuries, the house has had a number of distinguished owners.
-Of note is Hon.
-Algernon Bourke, owner of White’s, the celebrated gentleman’s club in St. James’s, London, who, with his beautiful wife Gwendolen, were the originals for the characters in Oscar Wilde’s famous play, The Importance of Being Earnest.
+Of note, in the 1890s, is Hon.
+Algernon Bourke, owner of White’s, the celebrated gentleman’s club in St. James’s, London.
+He along with his beautiful wife, Gwendolen, were the originals for the characters in Oscar Wilde’s famous play, The Importance of Being Earnest.

 In 1907, St. Mary’s was sold to the wealthy socialite, Alfred Musgrave, the inspiration for Sir Arthur Conan Doyle’s Sherlock Holmes story, The Musgrave Ritual.